 How to deal with someone who scares you to Sue

 A creditor may threaten you and bring a lawsuit against you so as to force you to pay the debts.
 According to law, collection agencies can sue those who are on debt along with additional interests and penalties.
 While dealing with such a situation you need to know the following guidelines.

 - At first, you need to know whether the creditor is in legal guidelines.
 If not, it may be considered as harassment.

 - If it is a case of harassment you may file a complaint with FTC (Federal Trade Commission).
 If found guilty the creditor’s license may get canceled.

 - In addition to this, you may discuss your matter with the creditor to resolve it.
 You may tell him that you have filed for bankruptcy.

 - You may send a letter to the creditor to no longer to contact you.
 According to laws, he may not contact you but may opt to sue you.

 Hiring a Debt Attorney

 You may look into a number of factors before hiring a professional who may deal with your case.
 Having an attorney will help you to reduce the number of calls by the creditor and the collector company.
 An experienced professional will do the best for your interests without entering into any legal conflicts.
-An additional benefit of attorney is that it helps you to achieve the best settlement options as the Creditor now knows you have a legal professional along with you.
+An additional benefit of hiring an attorney is that it helps you to achieve the best settlement options as the creditor now knows you have a legal professional representing you.
 All the legal documents can be prepared by your attorney so that no conflicts arise at a later date regarding any payments.
-If you think you are being harassed by debt collectors or creditors do give us a call and let a professional attorney deal with the inconvenience.
+If you think you are being harassed by debt collectors or creditors do give us a call and let a professional attorney deal with the inconvenience of dealing with them.
 Our main office is located in Gainesville, please call 352-505-8900. to schedule an appointment.